jcraw-ux/odin-projects/README.md

-# Website project from TheOdinProject
+# Mock Website Project
-Showcases skills attained from HTML Foundations Section
+A mock recipe website that showcases skills attained from TheOdinProject (HTML Foundations)